PreciselyData/cloudnative-geocoding/kubernetes/ggs/nfs-data/MicrosoftAKSReferenceData.md

 kubectl delete -f ./ggs/nfs-data/ggs-staging.yaml
 ```
 ## Next step
-Now that the persistent volume has been created, and the reference data has been configured on your Azure Files share, you can mount the persistent volume to use that data in your [Geocoding application deployment](../../README.md).
+Now that the persistent volume has been created, and the reference data has been configured on your Azure File Share, you can mount the persistent volume to use that data in your [Geocoding application deployment](../../README.md).